Trade Forex Trading

 Margin required : It's the amount of money your broker requires from you to open a position.
 It's expressed in percentages.

-Equity : It is the total sum of trading capital you have in your account.
+Equity : It is the total sum of trading capital you have on your account.

-In other terms, because your online broker has opened up a trade for you using the trading capital you've borrowed, you must sustain this usable margin for your account as a security to allow you to continue using this leverage he has given you.
+In other terms, because your online broker has opened up a trade for you using the trading capital you've borrowed, you must sustain this usable margin for your account as a security collateral to allow you to continue using this leverage he has assigned you.

-Free margin : amount in your trading account which you can use to execute new trades.
-This is the amount of money in your account that has not yet been leveraged because you have not yet opened a transaction with this money - this money also is very important for you as a trader because it enables you to continue holding your open positions as will be explained below.
+Free margin : amount in your trading account which you as a trader can use to execute new trades.
+This is the amount of money on your account that has not yet been leveraged because you have not yet opened a transaction with this money - this money also is very important for you as a trader because it enables/facilitates you to continue holding your open positions as will be explained below.

-However, if you over use leverage, this free margin will go below a certain percentage at which your online broker will have to close out all your trade transactions automatically, leaving you with a large loss.
-The broker at this point will automatically close-out all your open trade transactions because if your open trades are left open then your online broker would lose money that you would have borrowed from them.
+However, if you over use leverage, this free margin will go below a certain percentage at which your online broker will have to closeout all your trades mechanically, leaving you with a large loss.
+The broker at this point will automatically close-out all your open trades because if your open trades are left open then your online broker would lose money that you would have borrowed from them.

-This is why you should always make sure you have a lot of free margin.
+This is why you should always ensure you have got a lot of free margin.
 To do this never trade more than 5 % of your account, in fact two percent% is recommended.

 Difference Between Leverage Set by the Broker & Used Leverage

-If the set leverage option is 100:1, what this means is that you can borrow up to $100 for every one dollar you that have in your account, but you do not have to borrow all the $100 dollars for each one dollar you have, you can decide you as a gold trader want to borrow 50:1 or 20:1.
-In this instance though leverage option is pre set at 100:1 your used trading leverage will be 50:1 or 20:1 which you have borrowed to make a trade position.
+If the set leverage option is 100:1, what this means is that you can borrow up to $100 for every one dollar you that have in your account, but you don't have to borrow all the $100 dollars for each one dollar you have, you as a trader can decide you as a gold trader want to borrow 50:1 or 20:1.
+In this instance though leverage option is pre set at 100:1 your used trading leverage will be 50:1 or 20:1 which you have borrowed to make a position.

 Example: